SebastianWilson/MLpage/index.md

 ![image](https://user-images.githubusercontent.com/82196613/116379885-72c62300-a7e1-11eb-8920-b98a50ee8ef7.png)

-This brings an interesting question to the forefront: how are volume and price related?
-To investigate this, we used regression analysis.
-In order to numerically test our hypothesis, we experimentally measured the goodness of our intragroup correlation coefficient matrices.
-Using the clustering and hyperparameters in figure 1, and making a cut in the dendrogram resulting in 6 groups, we produced a table that tells us the following (in this order): 1) the cluster number, 2) the average correlation coefficient between members of this cluster, and 3) the average correlation coefficient between members of a randomly chosen cluster of equal size.
+In order to numerically verify our findings, we experimentally measured the goodness of our intragroup correlation coefficient matrices.
+Using the clustering and hyperparameters in figure 1, and making a cut in the dendrogram resulting in 6 groups, we produced a table that tells us the following (in this order): 1) the cluster number, 2) the average correlation coefficient between members of this cluster, and 3) the average correlation coefficient between members of a randomly chosen sample of equal size.
 This gives us an experimental benchmark.

 ![image](https://user-images.githubusercontent.com/82196613/116379966-896c7a00-a7e1-11eb-9155-3b591202a6c9.png)

 The results show that intracluster correlation is much higher for clusters produced by hierarchical clustering than for randomly generated clusters.
+This is despite obtaining the analytical result that each cluster individually wasn't much more correlated than the overall matrix was.
+However, the reason for this is that you cannot simply take an aveage of correlation coefficients without running into weird results.
+Therefore, we consider the experimental to be the strongest evidence in favor of the hypothesis.

 **Further Clustering Analysis**